 Apart from the vulnerabilities of these children towards abuse, a fact that is worth considering is the false power and authority given to these minors when they are standing behind a high-powered AK 47 riffle.
 Here are 10 shocking facts about child soldiers in Africa.

-Thousands of children below the age of eighteen years serve in various armed rebel groups and government forces in the continent.
-Some children are even below the age of eight when get recruited to the military.
-Even though the exact number of child soldiers in Africa is unknown, the estimated number of child soldiers is in the range of 200,000 to 300,000 out of which a larger proportion are in Africa.
+Thousands of children under the age of eighteen years are made to serve in various armed rebel groups and government forces in the continent.
+Some children are even below the age of eight when they get recruited into the military.
+Even though the exact number of child soldiers in Africa is unknown, the estimated number of child soldiers globally is in the range of 200,000 to 300,000 and a larger proportion of these, are in Africa.

 2. Forced Labour

 Not all the child soldiers take part in active combat, some are recruited to cook, work as suicide bombers, spies, human shield, messengers, couriers, cleaners and girls are forced into sexual slavery but whatever the case may be, they are compelled to go against their wish for wars that they didn’t start.

 Most child soldiers in Africa are boys, but girls make up a substantial minority and constitute about 40% of the population of child soldiers.
 However, girls are much more vulnerable to abuse and are used mostly used for sexual purposes by male soldiers.
 In some countries, girls are raped or are taken to military commanders to become their wives.
 In the last decade, more facts revealed that the vice has spread to almost every conflict region across Africa.

 Children are mainly recruited to the military because they are easily manipulated.
 This is because they are very young to understand or resist any command.
 Child soldiers are preferred mostly because they eat less food compared to adults and they are not paid.
 The sense of danger in children is not highly developed making it easy to send them to the line of fire.
 The recruited children are mainly from poor families, they have no access to education and some have separated from their families or are displaced from their homes.